TycheLibrary/Tyche/README.md

   - *SqlAleatory* a wrapper for sqlalchemy to handle aleatoric information.

-The Tyche project also consists of the package *test* which will contain unit tests as they are written, and an *examples* directory containing protoypes of python classes that use the tyche package.
+The Tyche project also consists of the package *test* which will contain unit tests as they are written, and an *examples* directory containing prototypes of python classes that use the tyche package.

 This page will be updated as these modules and packages are fleshed out.